maranomynet/formatchange/README.md

 ## 4: Start, stop, refresh!

 `formatMonitor.isRunning()` tells you if the `window.onresize` monitoring is active or not.
+If your monitor is set to `manual`, it simply tells you if it has been started.

 Call `formatMonitor.stop()` any time to stop monitoring.
 This does NOT unbind any subscribed "formatchange" event callbacks – only stops the onResize CSS-polling and triggering of events

-`formatMonitor.start()` Binds a `window.onresize` event handler to poll the CSS and trigger event callbacks.
+`formatMonitor.start()` Binds the `window.onresize` event handler to poll the CSS and trigger event callbacks.
 This method is called internally when a `FormatChange` instance is created – unless the `defer` option is passed.

 Starting and stopping does not delete or reset the `media` object.
 This means that restarting (i.e. `.start()` after a `.stop()`) will not re-trigger a 'formatchange' event – unless the window size (or CSS) changed in the meantime – or if if a "hard-refresh" argument is passed (i.e. `.start(true)`).